European pilchard: Fisheries and uses

 There are important fisheries for this species in most of its range.
 It is mainly caught with purse seines and lampara nets, but other methods are also used including bottom trawling with high opening nets.
-In total, around a million tonnes are taken annually, with Morocco, Portugal and Spain having the largest catches.
+S. pilchardus is one of the most heavily impacted species impacted by fisheries in the Mediterranean region.
+In a 2022 report from the Fishery Committee for The Eastern Central Atlantic (CECAF), S. pilchardus attributed to 48% of overall small pelagic species catch, or the equivalent of 2.3 million tons, with Morocco, Portugal and Spain having the largest catches.
+As such, S. pilchardus has a huge economic impact on the surrounding land regions.
 The Food and Agriculture Organization (FAO) considers the Moroccan fishery overfished.

+Globally, Sardina pilchardus ranks number eight for most captured species.
+However, recently, sardines in the Mediterranean regions have shown lower growth, fecundity, and spawning rates than those in Atlantic regions.
+This has been possibly attributed to the oligotrophy of the Mediterranean.
+In addition, a decreasing trend of S. pilchardus biomass has occurred.
+A possible explanation could be that the disappearance of older fish due to a less-than-ideal environment and fishing pressure could be the cause of declining biomass of S. pilchardus.

+Little is known about status of the stock of S. pilchardus despite the economic dependency on the surrounding nations, particularly in the West African region [9].
+Some research has been conducted to determine if there are distinct genetic and morphological differences between certain stocks within their range.
+According to Baldé et al. (2022), "plasticity in the growth performance, survival, and other life-history characteristics […] is the key to their dynamics."
+They are sensitive to environmental changes and are good indicators of how climate change is impacting marine environments.

 The adults may be sold as pilchards; the juveniles, as sardines.
-The terms "sardine" and "pilchard” are not precise, and what is meant depends on the region.
+The terms "sardine" and "pilchard" are not precise, and what is meant depends on the region.
 The United Kingdom's Sea Fish Industry Authority, for example, classifies sardines as young pilchards.
 One criterion suggests fish shorter in length than 15 cm are sardines, and larger fish are pilchards.
 The FAO/WHO Codex standard for canned sardines cites 21 species that may be classed as sardines.

+Xouba is a small version of the pilchard which is prevalent in Galicia, Spain.
+Xouba means little fish; the fish lives is shallow areas of water between 5 m and 50 m.

-The fish is sold fresh, frozen or canned, or is salted and smoked or dried; as the flesh is of low value, some of the catch is used for fishing bait, fertilizer and some is manufactured into fish meal.
+The fish is sold fresh, frozen or canned, or is salted and smoked or dried; as the flesh is of low value, some of the catch is used for fishing bait or fertilizer and some is manufactured into fish meal.